verenea/fe-search-exercise/README.md

 - The latest version of React (17) was used, along with Hooks to manage component state
 - A light/dark-mode theme toggle was added to demonstrate context/provider usage
 - In lieu of a product image, which is preferable, a barcode was utilized for some graphical distinction
+- Typically, a .env file would not have been source-controlled in the repo, but for the sake of this exercise, it is needed for those who need to run the project locally

 ## Todo